johnny-la/go-compiler/README.md

 ## Testing the compiler

-To test the compiler, the repository includes a series of Golang test programs.
+To test the compiler, a series of Golang test programs are included.
 To run the compiler on these programs, execute the following:

 ```
 ./test.sh